1. Home

 DIY faux topiary displayed in living room

-I hope you found inspiration here today and are excited to create your own topiary!
+I hope you found inspiration here today on how to make a faux topiary and are excited to create your own!
 Let me know in the comments how it turned out for you and where you placed the topiary your home.

 signature from The Antiqued Journey